A Common Pool of Privacy Problems: Legal and Technical Lessons from a Large-Scale Web-Scraped Machine Learning Dataset: Related Work

 \subsection{Privacy concerns}

-Researchers have demonstrated that machine learning models are susceptible to leak information of training data due to memorization during training \citep{brown2021memorization}.
+Researchers have demonstrated that machine learning models are susceptible to leak specific information due to memorization during training \citep{brown2021memorization}.
 Various attacks, for instance, can extract potentially personal information from large language models \citep{nasr2023scalable, lukas2023analyzing}, while on the vision side, \citet{carlini2023extracting} generate over a thousand training examples at test time from various diffusion models.
 Fine-tuning diffusion models can also amplify the leakage of memorized training samples \citep{li2024shake}.

 To understand the privacy risks associated with a model that can output its training data, it is necessary to determine the private information present in a dataset in the first place. \citet{dou2023reducing} develop a taxonomy of various online self-disclosures, where users communicate personal information in text, and \citet{mireshghallah2024trust} use this taxonomy to find presence of personal information in user interactions with ChatGPT.
 For vision, most work has focused around image classification tasks like face detection or license plate detection to automatically blur regions to preserve privacy \citep{yang2022study, zhou2012principal}.
 Other work has focused on manually annotating more nuanced privacy concerns present in images to train models to identify privacy risks \citep{orekondy2017towards, orekondy2018connecting}.
 We incorporate several of these personal information detection techniques to understand the risks of DataComp CommonPool.